iggorr/simple-webapp/README.md

-# ahmetovs_igors_set09103_coursework1
+# simple-webapp

-Deliverables for SET09103 Coursework #1 by Igors Ahmetovs
+Deliverables for Advanced Web Technologies Coursework #1 by Igors Ahmetovs.